 - Peel and mash 1 banana in a mixing bowl.

-- Open a 13-ounce can of full-fat coconut milk (ideally a brand that uses BPA-free cans) and pour the contents into the bowl.
+- Measure 1/2 cup of coconut milk and pour into the bowl.

 - Whisk together to combine.
 Add a few heaping spoonfuls of dry chia seeds and mix well.

 - Transfer the chia seed mixture to a sealed container and store in the fridge.
 The chia seed pudding will be ready to eat the following morning.

 - Prior to serving, take a fork and break up any clumps of chia seeds that have formed overnight.
 To encourage independent eating, allow your baby to scoop at the pudding with their hands or pre-load your baby’s spoon and hand it over in the air (or for older babies rest the spoon on the edge of the bowl for your baby to pick up independently).